-- Your name, company/university/institution name, and email address - The following deliverable title and order number: PSF for z/OS: Customization, S550-0427 - The section title of the specific information to which your comment relates - The text of your comment.
+- Your telephone or fax number - The publication title and order number: PSF V4R5 for z/OS: Customization S550-0427-04 - · The topic and page number related to your comment - The text of your comment

-When you send comments to IBM, you grant IBM a nonexclusive authority to use or distribute the comments in any way appropriate without incurring any obligation to you.
+When you send comments to IBM, you grant IBM a nonexclusive right to use or distribute your comments in any way it believes appropriate without incurring any obligation to you.

-IBM or any other organizations use the personal information that you supply to contact you only about the issues that you submit.
+IBM or any other organizations will only use the personal information that you supply to contact you about the issues that you submit.